Routstr/protocol/RIP-04.md

 # RIP-04: Evaluations & Quality Control

-- [ ] Implement independent evaluation (eval) services for LLM providers
-- [ ] Scan Nostr for all advertised providers
-- [ ] Run anonymized, randomized, proxied evaluation jobs
-- [ ] Publish benchmark reports for each provider (Kind 31555)
-- [ ] Support free and paid report tiers
-- [ ] Measure and report quality, latency, and cost metrics
-- [ ] Publish standard ratings to Nostr
-- [ ] Limit eval jobs to ≤5% of overall requests
-- [ ] Make public evals modular component of the protocol

 Specifies how independent evaluation (eval) services scan Nostr for all advertised LLM providers, run anonymized and randomized evals, and publish benchmark reports for each provider.

 ## Goals